 4. Pop-up stores and multi-tenant environments are on the rise

-Physical retail landlords are changing their behaviour and even their role, offering greater flexibility with shorter-term rentals, new use types, and different financial models, encouraging the appearance of pop-up stores and multi-tenant environments.
+Physical retail landlords are changing their behavior and even their role, offering greater flexibility with shorter-term rentals, new use types, and different financial models, encouraging the appearance of pop-up stores and multi-tenant environments.

 5. Data collection has become an imperative for improving overall retail CX